The-7-Hunter/A-algorithm-/README.md

 ## Required Files

-- addons and packages are folders contains built in functions for P5.
+- addons folder along with P5, P5.min.js, P5.pre-min.js are folders and files containing built in functions for P5.

 - Astar.js contains the algorithm which will be excuted when button is clicked